What’s a Buyer Broker Agreement, And What Should You Know Before Signing One?

 In short, working with a pro who legally represents you and looks out for your best interests — throughout the entire home purchase process — is a very good thing.
 It’s certainly possible to buy a home without the representation of a buyer’s agent, but in a competitive market where things change rapidly, you’ll be glad to have a knowledgeable professional on your side.

 The buyer-broker agreement is an important — and legally binding — document that’s designed to protect both the buyer and the buyer’s agent.
-This agreement clearly outlines what the agent will do for you, the terms of the agreement, and how the agent will be compensated, which depends on what kind of buyer’s broker agreement you have.
+This agreement clearly outlines what the agent will do for you, which terms and conditions you’ll follow, and how the agent will be compensated, which depends on what kind of buyer’s broker agreement you have.

 Exclusive right-to-represent contracts are the most common buyer-broker agreement.
 The document will outline what the agent will do for you — the buyer — and will further describe your obligations.